bob-the-hamster/aliveandwell-and-retainitwell/README.txt

 ```

 # Wishlist
+* Make a minimal Docker-Compose config for running local integration tests
+* Write a Jenkinsfile to run tests, build a pip wheel, and upload to repo
+* Add InfluxDB write support in addition to Postgres
 * More tests!
 Better tests! :D
-* Add InfluxDB write support in addition to Postgres
 * Figure out how to make the Grafana Postgres Datasource work for
   visualization
 * Support scraping multiple websites in parallel